 - damage to intra-abdominal organs

-If you need hernia surgery in Bakersfield, CA, and surgeons at Central Valley Surgical Specialists will take good care of you!
+If you need hernia surgery in Bakersfield, CA, the surgeons at Central Valley Surgical Specialists will take good care of you!

 It is our goal at Central Valley Surgical Specialists to bring the highest quality surgical care closer to home through innovation and collaboration.